5 things I learnt working with Halls Life

 The Halls Life team has always encouraged me to be better at what I am good at, as well as what I'm not.
 With their encouragement and support, I have come to understand that it is my responsibility to be the best I can be.
 If you are excellent, people notice.

 Think about it, you go to KFC and somebody gives you extra napkins and sachets of sauce, you notice right?
 You want that person every time you go to KFC, because even at KFC, excellence shows itself, so if you have new ideas, pitch them; if you’ve been doing work behind the scenes, show it off.

 3. Surround yourself with great people

-I’m fortunate to have had great people surrounding me at work throughout my three years with the Social Programme.
+I’m fortunate to have had great people surrounding me at work throughout my three years with Halls Life.
 What I have come to realise is that working with my team I can go further and be better.

 You've got to surround yourself with those who want to lift you.
 Collectively we as a team share the same goal, to better the student experience at UAL.
 We push each other to be better.
 If you’re lucky, you might even find a friend in a colleague (that’s when you know you’re working with great people).

 In this role I’ve met countless students from different places with different stories.
 I've learnt over time that everyone has their own demons (including myself), and sometimes that can put us in a tough spot.

 We really should appreciate what we have, when our mental health is good, when the sun is out, or when your manager plays a Disney song to cheer you up!